How is Zeffy free?

 |

-Are you thinking of starting a nonprofit?
+There are several types of nonprofits to consider when starting one from the ground up.
 A nonprofit is an umbrella term for different tax-exempt organizations classified by the Internal Revenue Service (IRS) based on their purpose and activities.

 Two stand-out categories that constitute the majority of nonprofits are Section 501(c)(3) and 501(c)(4) of the Internal Revenue Code.
 Both nonprofit types have unique restrictions, pros, and cons suitable for different nonprofit causes.